ublue-os/bazzite/README.md

 Variant designed for usage as an alternative to SteamOS on the Steam Deck, available as `bazzite-deck`:

 - Directly boots to Gamemode matching SteamOS's behavior.
+- **Automatic duperemove greatly trims the size of compatdata.**
+- **Latest version of Mesa creates smaller shader caches and does not require them to prevent stutter.**
+- **Able to be booted even if the drive is full.**
 - Uses Wayland on the desktop with [full support for Steam input](https://github.com/Supreeeme/extest).
 - Features ported versions of most SteamOS packages, including drivers, firmware updaters, and fan controllers [from the evlaV repository](https://gitlab.com/evlaV).
 - Patched Mesa for proper framerate control from Gamescope.